 Although we have made huge strides in our treatment and understanding of people with Down syndrome, there is still a stigma that people with Down syndrome are less than the rest of us.
-When the doctors started referring to my baby in less personal terms it was because they fully expected me to terminate my pregnancy.
-Why wouldn’t they when it is estimated that over 90% of women who find out prenatally that their baby has Down syndrome, terminate?
+When the doctors started referring to my baby in less personal terms, it was because they fully expected me to terminate my pregnancy.
+Why wouldn’t they, when it is estimated that over 90% of women who find out prenatally that their baby has Down syndrome, terminate?

 We fear what we don’t understand.
 That is why inclusion is such an amazing thing.
 The more we expose ourselves and our children to people, cultures, and things that are different or odd to us, the more we are able to be compassionate.
 We are able to find beauty within our new understanding.

 Physically, Fiona is about the size of a three- or four-year-old and has the vocabulary of about a two-year-old.
-I say vocabulary and not brain because if you spend time with people who have Down syndrome you can quickly tell that they are smart.
+I say vocabulary and not brain because if you spend time with people who have Down syndrome, you can quickly tell that they are smart.
 Their brains just work slower.
 It’s hard for Fiona to form words correctly in her mouth because she has very low muscle tone, as most people with Down syndrome do.
 That, combined with her brain not being able to send the signals fast enough to her mouth, causes her sentences to come out simple and difficult to understand.

-Though she is almost six-years-old, most kids her age assume she is much younger and treat her as such.
+Though she is almost six years old, most kids her age assume she is much younger and treat her as such.
 This does not offend me—and I don’t think my friends should force their kids to play with my daughter.
 But, like I said, ignorance is what keeps people from getting to know others who are different than themselves.

-It is much better to possibly offend someone by asking, than to ignore someone and live in ignorance.
+It is much better to possibly offend someone by asking than to ignore someone and live in ignorance.
 And don’t stop your kids from asking or from talking to fellow parents of children with disabilities.
-As much as it can be uncomfortable to be stared at, it is much worse to be ignored all together.
+As much as it can be uncomfortable to be stared at, it is much worse to be ignored altogether.
 Don’t stop your children from staring, but encourage them to ask questions and to come talk to us if the situation allows.
 I realize as I give this advice that there will still be times when some families will be offended by this.
 But I would rather be slightly offended than completely ignored.
-I would rather you or your child have an answer, than to make assumptions and stereotypes.
+I would rather you or your child have an answer than to make assumptions and stereotypes.

-Many people don’t understand why I did not terminate when I found out she would have Down syndrome—they don’t think that a “subpar” life is worth living, or they assume that the burden of caring for someone with special needs is too burdensome.
+Many people don’t understand why I did not terminate when I found out she would have Down syndrome—they don’t think that a “subpar” life is worth living, or they assume that the weight of caring for someone with special needs is too burdensome.
 But a little time spent in my house as a fly on our wall would clear up much of their concerns.

-October is nationally recognized as Down Syndrome Awareness Month, so would you please consider trying to push out some of the stigma by learning more about this chromosome abnormality, medically known as Trisomy 21?
-There is a great show on A&E called Born This Way that follows 6 young adults with Down syndrome, giving you a glimpse into their lives.
+October is nationally recognized as Down Syndrome Awareness Month, so would you please consider trying to push out some of the stigmas by learning more about this chromosome abnormality, medically known as Trisomy 21?
+There is a great show on A&E called Born This Way that follows six young adults with Down syndrome, giving you a glimpse into their lives.
 There is also a great children’s book called My Friend Has Down Syndrome by Amanda Doering Tourville that you can read with your kids.
 I am also more than happy to answer any questions.